-South Beach is the mother of all beaches in South Florida, and continually rated one of the best in the world.
-The expansive sandy shoreline allows room for an expansive family set up.
+South Beach is the mother of all beaches in South Florida and is continually rated one of the best in the world.
+The expansive sandy shoreline allows room for an expansive family setup.
 Visitors from hundreds of countries come here to play in the turquoise waters.

 You and the entire family will get a kick out of South Beach’s lifeguard stations.
 Architect William Lane donated his design services after Hurricane Andrew hit.
 Now, his lifeguard towers have become the symbol of all Miami Beach.

 Keep an eye out for food carts along the sands; they’re actually delicious.
 If you really want to tire out the little ones, rent jet skis or head to Lummus Park nearby for volleyball, a fun playground, and a great hiking trail.